Kernix13/javascript-cheat-sheet/object-examples.md

 obj.toValueOf
 ```

-constructor: the constructor property is a reference to the constructor function that created the instance.
+**constructor**: the constructor property is a reference to the constructor function that created the instance.
 There is one crucial side effect of manually setting the prototype to a new object.
 It erases the constructor property.
 *** To fix this, whenever a prototype is manually set to a new object, remember to define the constructor property

 ```js